dbpedia/dev.dbpedia.org/content/DBpedia Fusion.md

 * This data is generated simultaneously at the data fusion
 * Contains every triples, regardless of whether it is selected or discarded by the fusion function
 * Information about each subject-predicate pair and their values and descending source
-* Information if  a triple  been selected for the fused data
+* Information if a triple has been selected for the fused data
 * Is currently used for the global.dbpedia.org resource web view

 ```